 Bows are usually treated as much less powerful than crossbows and thus are more likely to get the Annoying Arrows treatment.
 In contrast, crossbow bolts tend to be shown as having proper stopping power when they hit and are generally shown being more lethal.
 One reason for this disparity likely has to do with movie props.
 Prop crossbows can be made with high draw weights closer to historical crossbows, as their spanning devices allow virtually anyone to draw them.
 Prop bows, on the other hand, tend to be of low draw weight like most beginner and target shooting bows, as they have to be usable by actors who lack the specific muscle development and training in form to draw heavy bows.
 As such, bows seen in movies tend to be a lot less powerful than most historical hunting and war bows were.
-Also keep in mind that medieval European crossbows were less mechanically efficient than longbows of the time because of factors such as their short powerstroke (~6 in. compared to ~24 in. for a longbow) and the energy wasted moving their heavy limbs and strings instead of just the bolt; in particular, crossbow prods made out of steel made manufacturing of heavy crossbows easier, but their high density caused loss of efficiency, and they couldnt flex as far as wood or composite without risk of breakage.
+Also keep in mind that medieval European crossbows were less mechanically efficient than longbows of the time because of factors such as their short powerstroke (~6 in. compared to ~24 in. for a longbow) and the energy wasted moving their heavy limbs and strings instead of just the bolt; in particular, crossbow prods made out of steel made manufacturing of heavy crossbows easier compared to those using a horn and sinew composite, but the high density of steel caused loss of efficiency, and steel prods couldnt flex as far as wood or composite without risk of breakage.
 Thus, in order to achieve as much projectile energy as a longbow of a given draw weight, a crossbow needed to have a draw weight many times greater.note Modern crossbows are much more efficient than their medieval ancestors thanks to improved materials and design,note so they achieve higher projectile energy than crossbows of old despite having lower draw weights.

 Based on the fact that men are stronger than women on average, fictional stories sometimes portray men using crossbows and women using bows, the notion being that crossbows are utilitarian and brutal while bows are elegant and rely on finesse rather than brute strength.
-In reality, if you were going to give men and women different weapons it should be the other way around: crossbows with spanning devices would allow women to repeatedly shoot powerful bolts without tiring even if they have less raw upper body strength, while a man (or indeed any person) with greater strength could handle a bow with a heavy enough draw to yield respectable range and penetrating power, and use it to shoot more rapidly than if you gave them a crossbow.
+In reality, if you were going to train men and women to use different weapons it should be the other way around: crossbows with spanning devices would allow women to repeatedly shoot powerful bolts without tiring even if they have less raw upper body strength, while a man (or indeed any person) with greater strength could handle a bow with a heavy enough draw to yield respectable range and penetrating power, and use it to shoot more rapidly than with a crossbow.

 One other aspect often seen in fiction treats crossbows as being "sneaky" weapons because they're marginally more concealable than bows, and because of lingering cultural ideas that the possibility of large numbers of serfs armed with crossbows being able to perforate aristocratic, land-owning knights is somehow unfair and against the natural order of things.
 Miniature, concealable versions may appear as assassin's weapons and be shot with one hand like a pistol, though in real life these weren't popular or effective as weapons. note